eldada/kubeless-demo/README.md

 Below is the step-by-step demo of setting up local Kubernetes with Minikube, deploying Kubeless and functions.

 ## Setup Kubernetes with Minikube
-Startup a local Kubernetes 1 node cluster with Minikube.
+Startup a local Kubernetes 1 node cluster with Minikube (this example is for Mac OS).
 ```bash
 # Install Minikube v0.28.2
 $ curl -Lo minikube https://storage.googleapis.com/minikube/releases/v0.28.2/minikube-darwin-amd64 && \